 About Undersea Productions

 Growing up in England, Italy and Canada, Liz began using an SLR camera and developing her own film at age 11.
 Following university and a successful career in London’s corporate world, she learned to dive… and never looked back, becoming a dive instructor and relocating to warmer climes in 2002.
 Liz is internationally published and multi-award winning.
-She was named the Queensland AIPP Wildlife Photographer of the Year in 2015 and 2016, and the Queensland AIPP Documentary Photographer of the Year in 2017.
+She is a Master Photographer, named the Queensland AIPP Wildlife Photographer of the Year in 2015 and 2016, and the Queensland AIPP Documentary Photographer of the Year in 2017.

 website & database